Sleeper Types: Heavy Sleepers

 - Sleep disorders such as sleep apnea

-How To Improve Your Sleep As a Deep Sleeper
+How to Improve Your Sleep Regardless if You’re a Light or Heavy Sleeper

-It’s easy to think that deep sleepers already get a good quality of sleep.
+It’s easy to think that deep sleepers already get good sleep quality.
 But that’s not necessarily true!
 Sleeping heavily — and struggling to wake up in the morning — may be caused by you not getting enough quality sleep.
 Here’s how you can improve your sleep, even if you’re a heavy sleeper:

-- Pick the right bedtime drinks and snacks: Avoid sugary foods or caffeinated drinks before you go to sleep so your body doesn’t become restless.
+- Pick the right bedtime drinks and snacks: Avoid sugary foods or caffeinated drinks before you sleep, so your body doesn’t become restless.

-- Wind down before bed: If it takes you an hour or more to fall asleep, you may not be getting enough hours of sleep each night.
+- Wind down before bed: If it takes you an hour or more to fall asleep, you may not get enough sleep each night.
 Try a sleeping meditation or a bedtime story to drift to sleep faster and make the most of every hour you have.

 - Take a sleep study: If you’re worried your deep sleep may be linked to other sleeping issues, don’t hesitate to consult a medical professional for an evaluation.